wazo-platform/wazo-confd-client/README.md

 #Get the Wazo configuration status
 configured = c.wizard.get()

-#Get informations about the system on which xivo-confd is installed
+#Get informations about the system on which wazo-confd is installed
 discover = c.wizard.discover()
 ```